hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 # Legacy Console

 ---
+class: fifty-fifty

+.left-panel[
 # Legacy Console: Architecture
+]

+.right-panel[
-- SSR index.html with navigation shell and inject content in a few different ways
+- SSR index.html and inject content
-- Inject JS/CSS into head for client side rendered apps (React, JQuery, etc.)
-- Inject downstream rendered HTML inot the content directly for SSR apps (PHP, etc.)
+  - SSR content and inject on the server
+  - SSR scripts and inject on the client
+]

 ---